stephencsmall/vagrant-multi-demo/README.md

  - CentOS 6.4*

 **This project does not provide a base Vagrant box for you!
-See vagrantbox.es to download one.*
+Visit [vagrantbox.es](http://www.vagrantbox.es/) to download one.*